 "We can produce things of high value and that's the key to me, without impacting the waterways" - Richard Subtil

 "I think it's regrettable when people build infrastructure right by the side of the road, I do think that if a lot of stuff was hidden a bit further from the road we would get a lot less air time than the big pivots that are parallel with the state highway."

 Last year, an agreement was drawn up to prevent further exploitation of the Mackenzie District's loophole.
 It will be in force until the end of the year while a permanent change to planning rules is drawn up.

-Water Fools? is a unique RNZ series running every day this week on air and online, and examines the state of one of our most precious resources, water.
+Water Fools? is a unique RNZ series running on air and online, and examines the state of one of our most precious resources, water.